Tips on how to perform a 24-hour carbohydrate load

 Snack 3 – 85 g carbohydrates

-• Chewables, such as chews.
+• Chewable, such as chews.
 You can find them here!

 • Pancakes with syrup

-Easy to eat and familiar snacks will help you reach your goal even when your appetite decreases.
+Easy-to-eat and familiar snacks will help you reach your goal even when your appetite wanes.

 Dinner – 52 g carbohydrates